-When you need a modern ceiling fan that delivers powerful cooling with advanced Smart Home technology, then the Modern Forms Axis Ceiling Fan is worth considering.
+When you need a modern ceiling fan that delivers powerful cooling with advanced smart-home technology, then the Modern Forms Axis Ceiling Fan is worth considering.
 If you have shorter ceiling space, then this design was made for that petite porch or veranda—it doesn't have a downrod, but instead installs flush onto the ceiling.
-It has a few small but mighty features that you're sure to appreciate, including six speeds and an optional cover in case you don't want to use the light fixture.
+It has a few small but mighty features, including six speeds, and an optional cover in case you don't want to use the light fixture.
 Plus, it's wet rated, so it can go just about anywhere.

 Best Wet Rated: Hampton Bay Gazebo III 52 in.
 Indoor/Outdoor Natural Iron Ceiling Fan

 No remote control

 For homes located in temperate climates, where rain is a consideration, it's important to choose a weather-resistant outdoor fan such as The Hampton Bay Gazebo III Natural Iron Ceiling Fan.
 Five reversible blades highlight this classic-look product, which is wet-rated for handling the elements.

 If you need to light up your space at night, then you can use the fan’s two lights housed in a dome-style fixture on the bottom of the fan.
 It comes with three speeds, but take note that you need to buy a remote control separately if you want one.